 Or if you prefer, sleep in the spare room or on a recliner.
 Don’t worry, you’ll improve quickly and after a few days, you’ll be sleeping like a log.

-#12 Ask Neighbor To Help With Mail and Paper
+#12 Ask Neighbor To Help With Mail and Paper and Garbage Day

 If you’re alone it’s important you find someone to help out with your mail and paper.
-You may not be able to walk to the mailbox or able to pick up the paper in the driveway.
+You may not be able to walk to the mailbox or be able to pick up the paper in the driveway.

 Neighbors are usually helpful and even if you don’t ask them to help out with the mail, it’s good to tell them so they can check on you every couple days.
 Recovering from TKR on your own is no easy task.
 I couldn’t have done it without my better half.